TanStack/query/docs/react/guides/prefetching.md

 For now, let's focus on the client side case and look at an example of how you can make this work with [Tanstack Router](https://tanstack.com/router).
 These examples leave out a lot of setup and boilerplate to stay concise, you can check out a [full React Query example](https://tanstack.com/router/v1/docs/examples/react/with-react-query?file=src%2Fmain.tsx) over in the [Tanstack Router docs](https://tanstack.com/router/v1/docs).

-When integrating at the router level, you can choose to either _block_ rendering of that route until all data is present, or you can start a prefetch but not await the result, that way, you can start rendering the route as soon as possible.
+When integrating at the router level, you can choose to either _block_ rendering of that route until all data is present, or you can start a prefetch but not await the result.
+That way, you can start rendering the route as soon as possible.
 You can also mix these two approaches and await some critical data, but start rendering before all the secondary data has finished loading.
 In this example, we'll configure an `/article` route to not render until the article data has finished loading, as well as start prefetching comments as soon as possible, but not block rendering the route if comments haven't finished loading yet.

 ```tsx
 const queryClient = new QueryClient()